Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 Atlas enables both Game Bar and FSO support by default.
 However, if you want to use [Fullscreen Exclusive](https://wiki.special-k.info/en/SwapChain) instead, run `Disable FSO & Game Bar Support.reg`, which should allow you to use Fullscreen Exclusive in supported games.
 Remember that specific games might still require the **Disable full-screen optimizations** compatibility option.

+## :material-chat-processing: Microsoft Copilot

+!!! tip "Microsoft Edge"
+    This feature requires Microsoft Edge, so the script will prompt you to re-install it if Edge is not installed.

+[Copilot](https://en.wikipedia.org/wiki/Microsoft_Copilot) is an AI chatbot by Microsoft integrated into the latest Windows 10 and 11 versions, with an icon in the taskbar to open its sidebar where you can interact with it.

+By default, Atlas disables Copilot as it is seen as an annoyance to most users and raises privacy concerns for some users.
+To enable it again, run the `Enable Microsoft Copilot.cmd` script.

+## :material-phone: Mobile Devices (Phone Link)

+'Mobile devices' refers to the Settings page where you can link your phone to Windows in various ways, such as using the 'Phone Link' app or the new 'Manage mobile devices' app in Windows 11.

+By default, Atlas disables this Settings page as it conflicts with some policies.
+Run the `Enable Mobile Device Settings.cmd` script to enable it again.

 ## :material-network: Network Discovery

 Network discovery is a built-in feature in Windows that discovers other computers on your network.

 On Atlas, we keep its services enabled by default as we have determined they are not resource-intensive.
-With that in mind, if you want to disable them, run the `Disable Network Discovery Services.cmd` file and restart.
+With that in mind, if you want to disable them, run the `Disable Network Discovery Services.cmd` script and restart.

 Be aware that compatibility issues can arise if you disable services like these.